Why Does the Netherlands Wears Orange?

 The Netherlands is a monarchy.

 The Dutch wear orange for various reasons, one rooted in the country’s history as a monarchy.
-In the 16th century, William of Orange led a revolt against the Spanish, who had occupied the Netherlands for years.
-He became a symbol of the Dutch resistance and was the first to use the orange flag, now a national flag.
-The House of Orange-Nassau, founded by William, has been the ruling family in the Netherlands since 1815.
-As a result, orange has become associated with the Dutch monarchy and has been adopted as the national color.
+In the 16th century, William of Orange, also known as William the Silent, led a revolt against the Spanish, who had occupied the Netherlands for years.
+He became a symbol of the Dutch resistance and was the first to use the orange flag, which eventually evolved into the national flag.
+William of Orange, a key figure in the House of Nassau, sparked national unity through his leadership during the 15th and 16th centuries, laying the foundation for the House of Orange-Nassau’s enduring influence on Dutch history.

 Fun fact: The color orange is so significant to Dutch culture that it even has its hexadecimal color code, #FFA500, known as Dutch Orange.